LF-digitala-kanaler/LFDS/content/visual-identity/colors.md

 ## Spezial

-These colors are for specific. usage.
+These colours are for specific. usage.
 Use with care.

-### Info colors
+### Info colours

 <div class="Colors">
     <article class="Colors__item Colors__item--special">